 (4) Consider turning it into chopped liver or liver pate.

-Aside from topping them with onions, I like to serve these livers with a green vegetable side to add some color to the plate.
-So I often serve them with steamed broccoli, roasted asparagus, or roasted Brussels sprouts.
+Aside from topping them with onions, I like to serve these livers with a vegetable side to add color to the plate.
+So, I often serve them with steamed broccoli (as shown in the photo below), roasted asparagus, or roasted Brussels sprouts.

 Recipe Card